amirkarimi/browser-hub/README.md

 ## Problem

 As consultants, we usually work with multiple clients.
 Separating the work isn't difficult until you start using the browser.
 For example, they might have different Google/Outlook accounts.
-Add to that your personal account, and it quickly becomes a mess in the same browser.
-Another thing is the browser addons.
-For example, if you use [Toggl](https://toggl.com/) addon to track the time, and both customers are using Toggl, then you should use a different account for each.
+Add to that your personal account, and it quickly becomes a mess to handle in the same browser.
+Another thing is the browser extensions.
+Imagine you and all your clients are using [Toggl](https://toggl.com/) extension to track the time, and you should use a different account for each.

 You would be able to use multiple profiles in Chrome and Firefox.
 But there's another problem.
 Let's say you click on a link from outside the browser (e.g.,